 The Veterans' Mortgage Life Insurance (VMLI) program is designed to provide financial protection to cover eligible veterans' home mortgages in the event of death.

 The Veterans' Mortgage Life Insurance (VMLI) provides mortgage life insurance to severely disabled veterans.
-It is designed to pay off home mortgages of disabled veterans in the event of their death.
+It's designed to pay off home mortgages of disabled veterans in the event of their death.

 Visit the Military.com Insurance Center to get information, advice, tips and to learn more about your life, auto, renters, and long-term care insurance options.

-The VMLI insurance will be canceled for any of the following conditions:
+The VMLI insurance will be canceled:

-Premiums are determined by the insurance age of the veteran, the outstanding balance of the mortgage at the time of application, and the remaining length of time the mortgage has to run.
+Premiums are determined by the age of the veteran, the outstanding balance of the mortgage at the time of application, and the remaining length of time the mortgage has to run.
 Veterans who desire insurance will be advised of the correct premium when it is determined.

 Premiums must be paid by deduction from the veteran's monthly compensation or pension payments, if the veteran is receiving such payments.
 If no compensation payments are being paid, the veteran can make monthly payments directly to the VA.

 You can download the VMLI Brochure directly from the VA.

 FSGLI, TSGLI, VGLI, SGLI ... the long list of acronyms and bare minimums may not be enough to cover your family's needs.
 Explore life insurance options with our free tool, which compares rates and matches you to the coverage you want.